 - 2 small heirloom tomatoes or cherry tomatoes (chopped)

 - 1/2 cup olive oil plus extra for rubbing the fish

 For the Potatoes:

 - 3 bay leaves

-- The day before, chop all of the ingredients as required above.
+- The night before, chop all of the ingredients as required above.
 In a small bowl mix all together except tomatoes, rosemary and bay leaves.

 - Lightly season each fish with salt, rub the fish all over with olive oil, stuff with rosemary, bay leaves and chopped tomatoes and place in a container that can be closed airtight.